cimitrasoftware/cimitra_win_user_admin/README.md

 **Configuration Steps**

-If you install the Cimitra Windows User Practice to a remote Windows machine, meaning the remote Windows machine is not a Windows Domain Controller, the installation routine above should detect that fact, and prompt you for additional connection details.
+If you install the Cimitra Windows User Practice to a remote Windows Host, meaning the remote Windows Host machine is not a Windows Domain Controller, the installation routine above should detect that fact, and prompt you for additional connection details.
 After prompting for additional connection details, the installation should load a Wordpad document for you to finish out the configuration and import steps.
 If for some reason the document doesn't come up, here is a copy of that document" [DOWNLOAD PDF HERE](https://github.com/cimitrasoftware/cimitra_win_user_admin/raw/main/configure_and_import.pdf)

 **Cimitra Agent/Windows Service Configuration**